Argument Analysis Discussion Replies

 Option B - Make a descriptive argument prescriptive.

-@RandomStudent, your argument in favor of abortion is descriptive.
+@RandomStudent, your argument in disagreement is descriptive.
 It doesn’t say why Jane has a right to abortion.
 I would restate it like this:

 (Random Student’s Reply)